Acrobat Ants Identification Guide

 Why Our Approach Works

 Traditional contact sprays might kill the ants you see, but they don’t reach the colony.
-Worse, if surviving ants sense danger, they may relocate their nest deeper into wall voids where they’re even harder to eliminate.
+Worse, if surviving ants sense danger, they may move their nest deeper into wall voids.
+This makes them even harder to get rid of.

 Our non-repellent products work differently.
-Ants spread the material among their population naturally, passing it through contact and grooming behaviors.
-This “transfer effect” carries the product to queens, workers, and brood throughout the colony - even members that never contact treated surfaces directly.
+Ants spread the material naturally through contact and grooming.
+This carries the product to queens, workers, and young ants throughout the colony.
+Even ants that never touch treated surfaces are affected.

 We’ve also removed 9 of the industry’s harshest chemicals from our programs.
-The products we use, like Alpine and Essentria, are effective against acrobat ants while being safer for your family and pets.
-They’re products we’d use in our own homes.
+The products we use, like Alpine and Essentria, are effective against acrobat ants and are EPA-registered products we’re comfortable using in our own homes.

 Commonly Confused With